 Wild turkeys are very social animals, often congregating in flocks of 10 or more birds.
 They have excellent vision but their night vision is poor, which helps explain their diurnal behavior.
-Strong legs enable to run up to speeds of 12 miles per hour.
-Turkey can fly but they typically only fly to avoid danger or move to new habitat.
-Turkeys have been recorded to fly at speeds reaching 55 miles per hour.
+Strong legs enable them to run up to speeds of 12 miles per hour.
+Turkeys can fly but typically only to avoid danger or move to new habitat.
+Turkeys have been recorded reaching flight speeds of 55 miles per hour.
 They can travel a mile with little difficulty.

-Wild turkeys eat a variety of plant- and animal-based foods, including, acorns, seeds of pine trees, grass seeds, corn, silage, apples, peanuts, barley, rye, soybeans, grapes, wheat, tomatoes, apples, strawberries, and ginseng, and insects.
+Wild turkeys eat a variety of plant- and animal-based foods, including acorns, seeds of pine trees, grass seeds, corn, silage, apples, peanuts, barley, rye, soybeans, grapes, wheat, tomatoes, apples, strawberries, ginseng, and insects.